emberjs/data/guides/relationships/features/links-mode.md

 const UserSchema = {
   type: 'user',
-  // this is what puts the record instance into legacy mode
+  // this is what puts the record instance into LegacyMode
   legacy: true,
   fields: [
     {